 Instructions

-- Beat the sugar and butter together until creamy (about 3 minutes on medium speed).
+- Beat the sugar and light brown sugar with the butter together until creamy (about 3 minutes on medium speed).

 - Add eggs one at a time and almond extract.